Nigeria, humbler government and economic development

 By Francis Ogbimi

-History shows that politicians do not readily build nations.
+HISTORY shows that politicians do not readily build nations.
 Kings ruled European nations for almost 2000 years.
-European nations were hungry and chaotic societies till the Western industrialisation which began in England(1770-1850).
+European nations were hungry and chaotic societies till Western industrialisation which began in England(1770-1850).

-It was the industrialisation that transformed European nations in all aspects of life – economic, political and social perspectives.

 That is not to say that Nigeria should return to the parliamentary system.
-For the Nigerian parliamentary system in the period(October 1960-January 1966) was in no way like the mature British parliamentary system.
+The Nigerian parliamentary system in the period(October 1960-January 1966) was in no way like the mature British parliamentary system.

 That was because Nigeria has not developed the socio-econo-politico-institutions that are sustaining the British parliamentary government.
 Institutions are not structures that can be erected overnight.